catppuccin/infinity/README.md

 3. Tap on the `+` icon in the bottom corner and select `Import Theme`.
 4. Enable your theme by setting it as *Dark Theme* or *Light Theme*.

+## 🙋 FAQ

+-	Q: **_"I can't install the theme!
+Pop up shows `Cannot find data in clipboard`"_**\
+	A: This currently is a bug on [Infinity's side](https://github.com/Docile-Alligator/Infinity-For-Reddit/issues/1030) that can be simply fixed by pasting the contents of your theme in a notes app or similar, then copying the contents from there.

 ## 💝 Thanks to

 - [Xurdejl](https://github.com/Xurdejl)